Dogs Dog Breeds Non-Sporting Dog Breeds

 Height: 23 to 27 inches

-Weight: Females: 99 pounds and up; males: 110 pounds and up
+Weight: 99 pounds and up (females); 110 pounds and up (males)

-Personality/Temperament: Calm, balanced, self-assured and affectionate
+Personality/Temperament: Calm, balanced, self-assured, affectionate

 Energy Level: Medium